Complete set of clinical evaluation procedures and report templates in MS word

 The EU MDR 2017/745 requires manufacturers to conduct a clinical evaluation as part of the technical documentation, specifically under Article 61.
 This evaluation must include clinical data gathered from clinical investigations, published scientific literature, or post-market surveillance (PMS).

-What is the purpose of a clinical evaluation under the EU MDR 2017/745?
+What is the purpose of a clinical investigation under the EU MDR 2017/745?

 What is the role of equivalence in clinical evaluation?